ABBEN4/Stable_diffusion_GWEN/README.md

 ### 2.First generation

-The algorythm runs n steps (here 25) and random guidance between 0 and 10 (keeping the high variability low for now) and generated 2 to 8 pictures.
-Here 4.
+The algorythm runs n steps (here 25) and random guidance between 0 and 10 (keeping the guidance variability low for now) and generated 2 to 8 pictures.
+Here 4 different pictures.
+The variations are marked and random in seed and guidance.
+We can imagine increasing higher the guidance but through my tests, it seems above 20, it turns into random noise and higher risk of flagged content.

 ![First Generation](https://github.com/ABBEN4/Stable_diffusion_GWEN/blob/main/pictures/set%201.png?raw=true)